benbovy/4learners_python/README.md

 The homepage with a detailed schedule for this particular workshop is found [here](https://swc-bb.github.io/2018-02-22-Potsdam-Berlin/).

+The etherpad we used during the workshop if found [here](http://pad.software-carpentry.org/2018-02-22-Potsdam-Berlin).

 In order to re-run the workshop materials we encourage you to use the [conda](https://conda.io/docs/) package manager.
 Once installed, create an environment and install all required dependencies on your machine by typing

 `conda env create -f environment.yml`